Adrian-LL/docker-wip/README.md

 ```ps
 docker pull jupyter/datascience-notebook
 ```
+> Small update - maybe `jupyter\tensorflow-notebook` or (`jupyter\scipy-notebook` if tensorflow is not needed...)is better if one works with Python only.
+It seemed to me a little nimbler.
+> However, a container with more memory and cores is definitely needed.

-Otherwise just run the command, if it nof found locally it will be downloaded.
+Otherwise just do `docker run` command, if it's not found locally it will be downloaded.

 **Example 2:**
 * This command pulls the jupyter/datascience-notebook image tagged 9b06df75e445 from Docker Hub if it is not already present on the local host.